 7. Facebook Messenger

 Facebook, now Meta creates a trust problem for its users, but the social company just wants to bring people together.
 After their problem with the Cambridge Analytica scandal, and the now released Facebook documents.
-Trust issues are reducing but all the same, the Facebook Messenger app allows its users to chat privately with end-to-end encryption.
-But you have to enable it to use private secure messages.

-The secret conversation allows just anyone to use the feature.
+The secret conversation allows anyone to use the feature.
 And it’s the same end-to-end encryption model that Signal and WhatsApp use.
 But Signal and WhatsApp are both available on default.
-So if you want to use Messenger, Secret conversation message needs to be activated.
+So if you want to use Messenger, a Secret conversation message needs to be activated.

 Messenger is available for both iPhone and Android phones and provides a convenient way to keep up with friends and family thanks to its wide popularity.
 The app allows vanish mode, messages disappearing after a certain time set by you.
-When using Facebook know how you can protect your account we’ve written an article for that.
+When using Facebook to know how you can protect your account, we’ve written an article for that.

 OS: Windows, macOS, Android, iOS